Arashkhajooei/ApacheAirflow_DAG_Guid/README.md

 Start the Airflow scheduler to execute the DAG according to the specified schedule.

-## here's a complete example of a DAG file in Python:
+## Here's a complete example of a DAG file in Python:
 ```python
 from datetime import datetime, timedelta
 from airflow import DAG